Rhaziel16/CCM101-jbasbas/Laboratory-01-Welcome-to-the-cloud/reflection.md

 # Reflection

+# Reflection
-This laboratory helped me understand the basic use of Linux and cloud environments.
-At first, some of the commands were new to me, but I slowly understood what each command was used for.

-I learned how to create a user, check system information, create folders and files, and use GitHub to store my work.
-I also learned that keeping files organized is important when working on different laboratory activities.
+This laboratory helped me understand the basics of Linux and cloud environments.
+I learned how to create a user, check system information, create folders and files, and use GitHub to save my work.

+I also experienced some problems while doing the activity.
+There were times when the Wi-Fi would suddenly become weak, and the KillerCoda playground would start to lag and reset.
+When this happened, the things I was working on would disappear and go back to zero.
+This happened a few times, so I had to do some of the steps again, which took extra time.

+Even though I experienced these problems, I still learned how to use the Linux commands and follow the steps in the activity.
+It also taught me to be more patient and careful while doing the laboratory.

-Overall, this activity gave me a basic understanding of how cloud and Linux environments work.
-I think these skills will be useful for the next laboratory activities.
+Overall, this activity gave me a better understanding of Linux, cloud environments, and GitHub.
+I think what I learned here will help me in the next laboratory activities.